Tips for Writing Your Education Plan

 - Schools are not authorized to go so far as to ask for an hourly or daily schedule.

-- If the school official is insisting on an hourly daily or weekly schedule, accompany the above with this quote from Brunelle:
+- If the school official is insisting on a daily or weekly schedule, accompany the above with this quote from Brunelle:

 While following a schedule may be an important consideration in a public school where preexisting schedules need to be maintained and coordinated, the perception and use of time in a home school are different.
 The plaintiffs can observe and accommodate variations (from child to child, subject to subject, day to day) in the learning process and teach through a process that paces each student.